sara-nl/picasclient/README.md

 In other cases, there could be errors with your task: maybe you've sent the wrong parameters or forgot to download all necessary input files.
 Reviewing these failed tasks gives you the possibility to correct them and improve your submission scripts.
 After that, you could run those tasks again, either by removing their locks or delete older tokens and creating new tokens.
 After that, you can submit new pilot jobs.

-To delete all the Tokens in a certain view, you can use the `deteleTokens.py` under the `examples` directory.
-For example to delete all the tokens in todo view, run
+To delete all the Tokens in a certain view, you can use the script `deteleTokens.py`.
+For example to delete all the tokens in `error` view, run:

 ```
-python /path-to-script/deleteTokens.py Monitor/todo
+python deleteTokens.py Monitor/error
 ```

 </details>

 Long example: fractals
 ----------------------
+To get an idea on more realistic, longer running jobs there is also a "fractals" example.
+The fractals code will recursively generate an image based on parameters received from PiCas.
+The work can take from 10 seconds up to 30 minutes per token.

 <details closed>
 <summary>Create tokens</summary>
 <br>

-The example above is very fast in running (it only echos to your shell).
-To get an idea on longer running jobs there is also a "fractal" example.
-The work in this example takes from 10 seconds up to 30 minutes per token.
-To add these tokens to your DB, do:
+To add the fractals job tokens to your DB, run:

 ```
 ./createTokens
 >>> /tmp/tmp.abc123
 ```

-And pass the output file to the push tokens code:
+This will generate an outputfile, in this case called `/tmp/tmp.abc123`.
+Pass the outputfile to the `pushTokens.py` code:

 ```
 python pushTokens.py /tmp/tmp.abc123
 ```
 Now the tokens are available in the database.
 </details>

 <details closed>
 <summary>Prepare code</summary>